Lingua Latina, by Hans Ørberg, saved my teaching career.

 They may watch the recordings of class in case they missed anything, or in case a concept was too difficult.

 That’s right!
 Classes will be recorded.
 Miss class?
 No big deal.
 Students can watch it later.
 Confused in class?
 No big deal.
 Just watch the recording again.

 That’s right.
-Students will be able to read from the New Testament… in Latin!
-How many high school students are able to do that?
+Students will be able to read the New Testament… in Latin!
+How many high-school students are able to do that?